LFT and KFT (Liver Function Test & Kidney Function Test)

 This further contains

-The KFT with Electrolytes (Kidney Function Test with Electrolytes) test determines the health of your kidneys.
-It evaluates parameters such as creatinine, blood urea nitrogen (BUN), uric acid, electrolytes (sodium, potassium, and chloride), blood urea and BUN/ creatinine ratio.
-This test also helps diagnose possible kidney disorders like inflammation, infection, or functional damage.
+A KFT with Electrolytes (Kidney Function Test with Electrolytes) determines the health of your kidneys.
+It evaluates various parameters such as creatinine, urea, and uric acid along with electrolytes (sodium, potassium, and chlorine).
+This test also helps diagnose possible kidney disorders, such as inflammation, infection, or functional damage in the kidneys.

 Know more about KFT with Electrolytes (Kidney Function Test with Electrolytes)